Dherse/masterproef/content/3_translation.typ

 There are however limitations of the constraint system, most notably that, using the aforementioned constraint solver, constraints are limited to exclusively feedforward system, this is due to constraints being calculated one after the other, not allowing cyclic dependencies.
 And as discussed in @feedforward_approx, one can represent any recirculating circuit as a feedforward system.
 However, there is one necessary condition for this to hold: it _must_ be at a higher level of abstraction.
 When building the higher-level abstractions, this axiom cannot be assumed to be true, as the user is writing them at a lower-level of abstraction.
 Therefore, the constraint system is limited in such cases, and the system must provide an "escape-hatch" which allows the user to manually specify constraints at the edges of their abstractions, such that the compiler can use them outside of the abstraction while pausing constraint computation inside.
 When using this feature, the user can now express recirculating circuits easily by using the escape-hatch to specify constraints on signals that are not feedforward.

 #info-box(kind: "conclusion")[
     Constraints can be used to validate signals, eliminate branches, and simulate the design.
-They are implemented using the constraint-solver which can either combine constraints or using the _Z3_ prover to verify constraints @z3.
+They are implemented using the constraint solver which can either combine constraints or using the _Z3_ prover to verify constraints @z3.
 However, they are limited to feedforward systems, and therefore an escape-hatch is needed to specify constraints on recirculating circuits.
 ]

 == Tunability & Reconfigurability <sec_tunability_reconfigurability>